Handbook for Enrolled Students

 Student Ticket Policies

 Tickets are required to attend the Subscription Concert Series.
-Free student tickets will be given out on a first come first serve basis at 11 AM the day of the concert at the Residence Life office in Osher Hall and in the Studzinski lobby at 7 PM if there are remaining tickets available.
-Overflow live streaming accommodations are available when necessary.
+Free student tickets will be given out on a first come first serve basis at 7:10 PM the day of the concert at the Studzinski Hall lobby.
+Overflow livestreaming accommodations are available when necessary.

 Tickets for Crooker Theater Orchestra concerts will be available at the bus from an RA staff member.
 Buses leave from the Osher parking lot at 6:45 PM.
 You can choose to ride the bus or drive yourself to Crooker once you have received a ticket from an RA staff member.